QPR chairman Tony Fernandes has described the club's Premier League campaign as a 'disaster'.

-The club is currently rooted to the bottom of the league with just seven points, a further eight points a adrift of safety, with the west London outfit failing to win any of its first 16 league games, a new Premier League record.
+The club are currently rooted to the bottom of the league with just seven points, a further eight points a adrift of safety, with the west London outfit failing to win any of their first 16 league games, a new Premier League record.

 Fernandes chose to dispense with the services of Mark Hughes at the end of November, replacing him with former Tottenham manager Harry Redknapp, who has since drawn each of his first three games in charge, leaving the 48-year-old to admit that the club's start to the season has been extremely poor.